CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 Delaying time-varying covariates
 #############################################

 :func:`~lifelines.utils.add_covariate_to_timeline` also has an option for delaying, or shifting, a covariate so it changes later than originally observed.
 One may ask, why should one delay a time-varying covariate?
 Here's an example.
 Consider investigating the impact of smoking on mortality and available to us are time-varying observations of how many cigarettes are consumed each month.
-Unbeknown-st to us, when a subject reaches critical illness levels, they are admitted to the hospital and their cigarette consumption drops to zero.
+Unbeknownst to us, when a subject reaches critical illness levels, they are admitted to the hospital and their cigarette consumption drops to zero.
 Some expire while in hospital.
-If we used this dataset naively, we would see that not smoking leads to sudden death, and conversely, smoking helps your health!
+If we used this dataset naively, we would see that *not* smoking leads to sudden death, and conversely, smoking helps your health!
 This is a case of reverse causation: the upcoming death event actually influences the covariates.

-To handle this, you can delay the observations by time periods:
+To handle this, you can delay the observations by time periods.
+This has the possible of effect of dropping rows outside the observation window.

 .. code-block:: python